robin98sun/tutorials-uta-cse6332/part5.md

 1. `exists`: to see if a key exists or not `if cache.exists(key): ...`.
 1. `delete`: to delete a key in the cache: `cache.delete(key)`

-First, in the `fetch_database` function, cache a query if it does not exist in the cache, or return an already cached query.
+First, in the `fetch_database` function, cache a query if it does not exist in the cache, or return an already cached result.

-Second, delete all keys whenever there is any updates.
+Second, delete all keys whenever there is a update.

 For the example code, please refer to the [source code](src/part5/app.py).
 Note, the source code is not a fully functional program, please fill in the necessary code for to your case.